osrf/ros2multirobotbook/src/ros2_cli.md

 Most of the other commands deal with changing the output format of this CLI program, but there is one in particular that is super handy, and it is also new in ROS 2.
-The `--csv` flag stands for "comma separated values" and it a very simple way of defining a spread sheet.
+The `--csv` flag stands for "comma separated values" and it a very simple way of defining a spreadsheet.
 What this argument does is make the topic echo command output data in the comma separate value format.
 Many command lines allow you send data from the screen to a file using just a little bit of magic.
 What's great about this is it allows you to save data for later